Big Three (Portugal): Fan support and attendances

-Being the most popular and regular winners of the Primeira Liga, the Big Three have achieved such hegemony that the vast majority of Portuguese fans support one of them, relegating the local team to second place.
+As the most successful and frequent winners of the Primeira Liga, the Big Three clubs have established hegemony such that it results in the vast majority of Portuguese fans to support one of them, often ahead of their local team.

 Thus, The Big Three have the highest average attendance each season in the Primeira Liga, while the other teams, without the support of the local population, have suffered from poor attendances (with the exception of Vitória de Guimarães, the only other team with an average attendance higher than the Primeira Liga's average attendance), partly due to the monopoly of the Big Three.

 The Portuguese press, often accused of failing to fulfil any criteria of equality with the other clubs in the league who are constantly snubbed, is another reason often given for the majority of the Portuguese population to support one of these three teams based in Lisbon and Porto to the detriment of the team based in their own city.

 The resulting problem is so serious that despite the good attendances at the Big Three matches, the rest of the stadiums are increasingly empty.
 During the 2010/11 Primeira Liga season, 30 percent of the matches played had fewer than 2,000 spectators.

 Despite everything, the average attendance at Primeira Liga stadiums has been on the rise in the second half of the decade, with increases of more than 7% and 9% in 2015/16 and 2016/17 respectively.
 This is due to the increase in the average attendance at the D. Afonso Henriques (Vitória de Guimarães), Municipal de Chaves (Chaves), Barreiros (Marítimo) and Bessa (Boavista) stadiums, in addition to the average attendance increasing by more than 15,000 people at the José Alvalade Stadium (Sporting) between 2011 and 2018.